dustinpfister/blog_posts/_posts/nodejs-js-yaml.md

    displayGreating : true
 ```

-As you can see you can use the number sign to indicate a comment.
-I am also defining a object called options by just defining some more properties rather than giving a value.
+As you can see the number sign can be used to indicate a comment.
+I started off by making a comment that informs someone looking over my simple configuration file that a user name value can be changed by changing the value for the user name key in this file.

+I am also defining a object called options by just using a line break followed by whitespace indentation with spaces and not tabs.
+The white space indentation is what is used to inform a parser that the values are object keys of the current object.

 ## 2 - installing js-yaml